Data collection

 Agent caching mode

 Agent caching mode allows metric data to be obtained for the time being while connection between server and agent have been broken.
-This option is available for metrics, table metrics and proxy SNMP metrics.
-Not implemented for proxy SNMP table metrics and DCIs with custom schedule.
-In the absence of connection to the server collected data is stored on agent, when connection is restored it is sent to server.
+This option is available for metrics, table metrics and proxy SNMP metrics as well as for proxy SNMP table metrics and DCIs with custom schedule.
+In absence of connection to the server, collected data is stored on agent and once connection is restored, data is sent to server.
 Detailed description can be found there: How data collection works.

-Agent side cache is configurable globally, on node level, and on DCI level.
+Agent side cache is configurable globally, on node and DCI levels.
+Configuration can be changed separately on each level.
 By default it’s off.

 All collected data goes thought all transformations and thresholds only when it comes to server.
-To prevent generation of old events it can be set OffileDataRelivanceTime configuration variable to time period in seconds within which received offline data still relevant for threshold validation.
+In order to prevent generation of old events, one can set DataCollection.OfflineDataRelevanceTime configuration variable to time period in seconds within which received offline data still relevant for threshold validation.
 By default it is set to 1 day.

 Configuration

-• globally - set configuration parameter DefaultAgentCacheMode to on or off.
+• globally - set configuration parameter Agent.DefaultCacheMode to on or off in Configuration perspective -> Server configuration.

-• on node level - Agent cache mode can be changed to on, off or default (use global settings) in node properties on Polling page
+• on node level - Agent cache mode can be changed to on, off or default (use global settings).
+Right click on a node in Infrastructure perspective and select Properties followed by Polling page.

-• on DCI level - Agent cache mode can be changed to on, off or default (use node level settings) in DCI properties on General page
+• on DCI level - Agent cache mode can be changed to on, off or default (use node level settings) in DCI properties on Other Options page.

 It is possible to check last values or raw last values in textual format or as a chart by right clicking on DCI and selecting corresponding display format.